um-dsp/DeepProv/README.md

 # DeepProv: Behavioral Characterization and Repair of Neural Networks via Inference Provenance Graph Analysis

-In this repository, we include code and notebooks related to *DeepProv*—inference provenance capture and characterization for deep neural networks.
-In particular, we instantiate *DeepProv* to capture provenance under both benign and adversarial settings, supporting robustness analysis and model repair.
-In line with the paper, we consider multiple DNN models for image classification (e.g., MNIST) and malware detection models (e.g., CuckooTraces, EMBER).<br />
+This repository contains the  reprodicable implementation of the paper **[DeepProv: Behavioral Characterization and Repair of Neural Networks via
+Inference Provenance Graph Analysis](https://github.com/um-dsp/DeepProv/blob/main/DeepProv-ACSAC2025.pdf)**.
+DeepProv is a novel system that captures a DNN's inference on an input as an inference provenance graph (IPGs).
+Using the IPG representation, it captures the computational information flow/causality of inference.
+It then uses IPGs of different settings (e.g., that of benign and adversarial) to empirically and structurally characterize IPGs.
+Finally, using the IPG characterizations as inference provenance insights, it systematically repairs the DNN given a repair goal (e.g., adversarial robustness).
+With adversarial robustness as the repair goal, we demonstrate its effectiveness on image classification (MNIST and CIFAR-10) and malware detection (EMBER and CuckooTraces).<br />

 ### Datasets, Pre-trained Models, and Attacks